scholacantorum/public-site/donations/index.md

 Schola Cantorum is dedicated to providing great music to you and your community through concerts, kids’ educational programs, free visits to senior centers, and fun singing afternoons for all.
 We also commission new works by local composers.
 This keeps choral music alive and growing.

 As a nonprofit, we’re dependent upon the generosity of our donors.
 And donations to Schola are tax deductible for most people.
 So why wait?
 There are many ways that you can donate!

 {{< donationform >}}

 **Donate by phone.**
 Call our office at (650) 254–1700.
 If we aren’t in the office, just leave a message and a suggested time for us to return your call.

 **Send a check,** payable to Schola Cantorum.
 Our address is 2218 Old Middlefield Way Suite G, Mountain View, CA 94043.

-**Donate via PayPal.**
-If you wish to donate using funds in your PayPal account, use this button:
-<form action="https://www.paypal.com/donate" method="post" target="_top" style="margin-top:-1rem"><input type="hidden" name="hosted_button_id" value="8KCPPTT8JCA26" /><input type="image" src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif" border="0" name="submit" title="Donate via PayPal" alt="Donate via PayPal button" /></form>
-If you will be using a credit card, we ask you to use the blue “Donate Online” button above rather than PayPal, because PayPal’s processing fees are much higher.

-**Donate while you shop anywhere:**
-Schola Cantorum is part of the **eScrip program**.
-By joining eScrip, you contribute to Schola Cantorum every time you use your credit card, and it doesn’t cost you a penny!
-Just visit [eScrip.com](http://www.escrip.com/) to sign up!
-Schola Cantorum is registered with eScrip as “Schola Cantorum – School of Singing,” and Schola Cantorum’s group number is **500001336**.

 **Sponsor a concert:**
 *See your name in our program!*  Schola Cantorum has a range of concert